 - Anyone Can Die: Sarti gets killed in the film's climax at the Italian Grand Prix.

 - The Italian Grand Prix is shown to be held at the 10 kilometer, combined course (road course + oval) configuration of Monza.
-While the real combined course of Monza was used for several Formula One races in real life, it last held a Formula One race in 1961; Formula One had stopped the usage of the oval following Wolfgang von Trips' fatal accident at the 1961 Italian Grand Prix (which actually occurred at the flat Parabolica curve leading onto the home stretch, not on either end of the high-banked oval).
+While the real combined course of Monza was used for several Formula One races in real life, it last held a Formula One race in 1961; Formula One had stopped the usage of the oval following Wolfgang von Trips' fatal accident at the 1961 Italian Grand Prix (which actually occurred on the approach to the flat ‘Parabolica’ curve leading onto the home stretch, not on either end of the high-banked oval).

 - The actual 1966 French Grand Prix was held at Reims-Gueux (the last time the track would host a championship Formula One race), but the producers eventually decided to held the French Grand Prix at Circuit de Charade (aka Clermont-Ferrand) because it provides more beautiful shots than Reims.